EDUCBA Logo

 First Presidential Library

 The Franklin D. Roosevelt Presidential Library and Museum is the first presidential library in the United States, established by President Franklin D. Roosevelt in 1939.
 Located in Hyde Park, New York, the library dedicates to preserving and making accessible the records of President Roosevelt and his family and providing educational programs and exhibits about his life and times.
-The library archives over 17 million documents and photos, including Roosevelt’s personal and official papers and over 200,000 artefacts.
-It also houses a museum with interactive exhibits and programs, a research centre, and a learning centre.
+The library archives over 17 million documents and photos, including Roosevelt’s personal and official papers and over 200,000 artifacts.
+It also houses a museum with interactive exhibits and programs, a research center, and a learning center.
 The National Archives and Records Administration operates the Museum and library.

 Watch our Demo Courses and Videos